MostafaSolimanMO/100-days-of-code/r1-log.md

 Start learning about database from Android Basics: Data Storage course on Uadcity.

 ### R1D30
-Finished lesson one that intro to Database, leared about SQlite statment and comment and how create one and fetch data I want from it and started lesson tow that how to use SQlite in android app and frok pets app and start commit on stating point.
+Finished lesson one that intro to Database, leared about SQlite statment and comment and how create one and fetch data I want from it and started lesson tow that how to use SQlite in android app and frok pets app and start commit on the starting point.